256lights/zb/docs/derivations.md

 | `TEMP`           | The absolute path to the temporary build directory. | `C:\Users\foo\AppData\Local\Temp\build123` |
 | `TMP`            | The absolute path to the temporary build directory. | `C:\Users\foo\AppData\Local\Temp\build123` |

+zb **MAY** use environment variables that start with two underscores (`__`) to control aspects of execution or signal special things about the target.
+Users **SHOULD NOT** use environment variables that start with two underscores for other purposes.

 ## Builder Success

 For zb to consider a builder's run successful,